 The appeals of defensive sectors are broadly understood; in particular, their combination of attractive dividend yield and value, combined with relatively low economic risk.
-Despite strong performances over the last six months - particularly from the telco and utility sectors - we see substantial valuation attractions (reinforced by recent strong results, for example, from BT, National Grid and Vodafone) and also upside potential from possible M&A. All three sectors currently trade on sub-market multiples with above-average dividend yields.
+We see substantial valuation attractions and also upside potential from possible M&A. All three sectors (Telecoms, utilities, healthcare) currently trade on submarket multiples with above-average dividend yields.
 Some of the larger sector names also offer global exposure (especially in the form of Vodafone, GSK and Astra).

-Our relative preference for telco over utility and pharma is a function of valuation (8.1x 2011 P/E), and cash returns (4.9% sector yield).
+Our relative preference for telco over utility and pharma is a function of valuation (8.4x 2011 P/E), and cash returns (4.7% sector yield).
 Relatively, healthcare looks the most expensive of the three defensive sectors and offers less scope for near-term M&A potential, hence its relative undperformance.
-Elsewhere, Vodafone is in the process of disposing of assets and unlocking value, while Cable & Wireless, United Utilities and Northumbrian Water have all attracted bid speculation in the past months.
+Elsewhere, Vodafone is disposing assets and unlocking value, while Cable & Wireless, United Utilities and Northumbrian Water all attracted bid speculation during 2010